January 6th Committee: Republican counterinvestigations

 On November 30, 2022, House Minority Leader Kevin McCarthy wrote a letter warning the committee that the incoming Republican-majority House of Representatives planned to investigate the committee's work.

 This investigation was done in the 118th Congress by the Committee on House Administration's Subcommittee on Oversight, chaired by Representative Barry Loudermilk.
 On March 11, 2024, it released its "Initial Findings Report", and on December 17, 2024, it released its "Interim report on the failures and politicization of the January 6th select committee".
 Three weeks later, Representative Joseph Morelle, the top Democrat on the House Administration Committee, directly responded to Loudermilk's two-year investigation, writing that the Republicans had “failed to produce any new material findings related to Capitol security”.

 On January 22, 2025, House speaker Mike Johnson announced that the 119th Congress would investigate "false narratives" about the Capitol attack.
 Representative Loudermilk was to lead this new subcommittee of the House Judiciary Committee.
 In early June, six months after Loudermilk had last discussed the issue with Trump directly, Trump asked him why the project had stalled (as Loudermilk told reporters).
-In July, it was again announced that Loudermilk would lead the project, a select subcommittee with subpoena power, and in September, a procedural vote authorized the committee.
+In July, it was again announced that Loudermilk would lead the project, a select subcommittee with subpoena power.
+On September 3, a procedural vote in the House established the Select Subcommittee to Investigate the Remaining Questions Surrounding January 6.
 House minority leader Hakeem Jeffries appointed three Democrats to it: Eric Swalwell, Jasmine Crockett and Jared Moskowitz.
+Jack Smith offered to testify publicly before the House Judiciary committee, but the committee chair, Jim Jordan, declined his offer and instead subpoenaed him for private testimony.

 On August 1, 2025, the Office of Special Counsel announced it had opened an investigation into Jack Smith, alleging that his investigations had been politically motivated.
 Former federal prosecutor Andrew Weissmann opined on MSNBC that bringing a case against Smith "is the last thing that you would think the Trump administration and Trump himself would want.
 He spent years trying to avoid — and largely being successful at avoiding — any of these cases going to trial.
 And if he's going to have a trial here, that's going to be a forum for Jack Smith and people to put on the evidence that he has tried for so long to avoid."